azarboon/cheat-sheet-aws/README.md

 # Tricky tips for AWS Solutions Architect Associate certificate (concise cheat sheet)

+### Encryption

+By default, Key Management Service (KMS) enforces 30 days of waiting period before deleting a customer master key; key's status is "pending" during the time.

+#### S3

+* In client side encryption: Clients encrypts data and uploads the encrypted data to S3; S3 is not aware of the key.
+* In server side encryption, client requests Amazon to encrypt & decrypt the keys.
+It can be done with:
+  * S3-Managed Keys (SSE-S3): uses AES-256 and each object is en-crypted with a unique key.
+  * KMS keys (SSE-KMS): Similar to SSE-S3 but has additional benefits; it separates permissions for KMS keys so enables additional protection and **audit** trail.
+  * Customer-Provided Keys (SSE-C): customer manages the keys and Amazon S3 manages the encryption process.

 ### AWS Organizations

 Service control policies (SCP) affect only member accounts (its IAM users, roles, and root user) and not management account.
 Any account has only those permissions permitted by every parent above it (either implicit or explicit `Deny` will restrict access).
 SCPs do not affect service-linked role